-10. (3 points) Given the following file system, where green circles are files, answer the following questions:
+10. (3 points) Given the following file system, where red circles are files, answer the following questions:

-- i.
-Name all of the directories - ii.
+i.
+Name all of the directories

+Animals, Wild, Insects, Tame, Farm, Pets

+ii.
 There are two files called cats.
-Are they the same? - iii.
-Must the two files called cats contain the same information? - iv.
+Are they the same?

+iii.
+Must the two files called cats contain the same information?

+iv.
 Alice has information on domesticated chickens that lay eggs for sale.
-Into which directory is she most likely to place the chickens file? - v.
-Could a Fish directory be created under the Farm directory? - vi.
+Into which directory is she most likely to place the chickens file?

+Farm

+v.
+Could a Fish directory be created under the Farm directory?

+Yes

+vi.
 If a Fish directory was created under the Farm directory, could another Fish directory be created under the Wild directory?

+Yes

-- 17. Consider the Internet Protocol Stack: - 5.
-Application Layer - 4.
-Transport Layer - 3.
-Internet Layer - 2.
-Data Link Layer - 1.
-Physical Layer - i.
+- 17. Consider the Internet Protocol Stack: - 4.
+Application Layer - 3.
+Transport Layer - 2.
+Internet Layer - 1.
+Link Layer - i.
 Data Link layer addressing typically relies on a MAC address to move data: - a.
 From its source host to its destination host - b.
 Over a single hop (e.g., router-to-router) in its route from source to destination host - c.
 From the source host to the Internet Service Provider - d.
 From the Internet Service Provider to the destination host - ii.
-The HTTP protocol is implemented at what layer of the Internet Protocol Stack The application layer - iii. (a) The IP header of a TCP/IP packet includes what important information?
-Source and destination internet address - (b) This information relates to routing at what layer?
-The Internet Layer (layer 3) - iv. (a) The TCP header of a TCP/IP packet includes what important information?
+The HTTP protocol is implemented at what layer of the Internet Protocol Stack

+The application layer - iii. (a) The IP header of a TCP/IP packet includes what important information?
+Source and destination Internet address - (b) This information relates to routing at what layer?

+The Internet Layer (Layer 2) - iv. (a) The TCP header of a TCP/IP packet includes what important information?
 Source and destination port - (b) This information is important to routing at what layer?

-The Transport Layer (layer 4) - v.
+The Transport Layer (Layer 3) - v.
 The following devices operate at which layer of the Internet Protocol Stack? - a.
-Switch: Data Link Layer (Layer 2) - b.
-Hub: Physical Layer (Layer 1) - c.
-Router: Network Layer (Layer 3) - vi.
+Switch: Link Layer (Layer 1) (Data Link Layer for the OSI Protocol Stack) - b.
+Hub: Link Layer (Layer 1) (Physical Layer for the OSI Protocol Stack) - c.
+Router: Internet Layer (Layer 2) - vi.
 What is the most obvious difference between IPv4 and IPv6 addressing?

 IPv6 is a 64-bit address while IPv4 is a 32-bit address (i.e., more possible addresses in IPv6) - vii.
 What is the difference between a public IP address and a private IP address?